-Mr. Johnson and Mr. Ingram who are the Lead Director and Executive Chairman of the Board of Directors, respectively, are not members of any Committee.
+Mr. Johnson, Mr. Ingram and Mr. Mullins who are the Lead Director, Executive Chairman of the Board of Directors and an Executive Board of Director, respectively, are not members of any Committee.
 However, they attend all in camera sessions at each meeting of the Board and Committees.

-Hon.
-Moore joined goeasy's Board of Directors on March 24, 2020.
+Mr. Mullins joined goeasy's Board of Directors on March 15, 2021.